Teaching Commons > Teaching Guides > Technology > Zoom > Recording a Zoom Meeting

 Zoom meetings can be recorded, saved, and shared after they occur.
 Hosts can choose to save a meeting to their computer or to Zoom cloud storage.
 All Zoom recordings will be saved for 120 days in the cloud.

 Note: To share a recording that has been saved to the cloud, the password protection must be disabled so that others can view the recording via the link provided.
 Directions for doing this are included below under

 Recording a Zoom meeting to the cloud will save the meeting to Zoom’s cloud storage.
 This is the preferred option for sharing the recording because it allows users to access the recording through a link.
 The recording file can be downloaded to a computer or streamed from a browser.

 If a meeting has already been recorded to the cloud, it will need to be modified so that others can access it using the “share” link provided.
-If the password protection is not modified, users with the link will not be able to view the recording.
+If the passcode protection is not modified, users with the link may not be able to view the recording.

 When a Zoom meeting is saved locally to a computer, it will save in .mp4 format in a folder titled “Zoom” within the Documents folder on the computer.
 To share a recording that has been saved locally, the file will need to be uploaded to a course.

 Note: Recordings saved to a computer can also be accessed through depaul.zoom.us under “Recordings,” then “Local Recordings.”